Add groups to organize users and devices

 Use the following steps to create a new group.

-- In the Azure portal, go Groups and then choose New group in the All groups blade.
+On the Intune pane, choose Groups and then choose New group in the All groups pane.

-Specify the Name and Description of the new group.
+Type a Name and Description for the new group.
 These properties only appear in the management portal and are not displayed to users.

 Choose Membership type: